Archive How Can I See My Kid’s Text Messages?

 • Track the information of the SMS sender

-• See conversations on social media like Facebook, Snapchat, WhatsApp, etc.
+• See conversations on social media apps like Facebook, Snapchat, WhatsApp, etc.

 • Keep track of all incoming and outgoing text messages